morshedimran/pio-setup/ansible手順書.md

 ## Server setup :white_check_mark:
   Following 8 rules are required to assign on the servers, where personium will be constructed :one:.

 1.`Web` Reverse proxy server.
-Has Global IP, and should be accessable to the internet.
+Has Global IP, and should be accessible to the internet.

 2.`AP` Application server, where personium will be executed.